 - Whole school Mock General Elections and Referendums

-- Alton Towers Rewards Trip for students who meet the RTL and ATL criteria
+- Alton Towers Rewards Trip for students who meet the ATL and attendance criteria

 - There is a wide range of extra-curricular activities provided to develop pupil understanding of right and wrong for example visitors and agencies in school during Curriculum Excellence week

 At St. James’, students develop a range of social skills that enable them to develop a lifelong love of learning.
 In lessons, students work individually, in pairs and in small groups to gain the ability to work independently and with others.
 During the year, students also have many opportunities to meet people from other backgrounds, to participate in extra-curricular trips, and to gain experience that will help them in the world of work and careers.
 Underpinning all of this, students are aware of the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance.
 Above all else, students become both confident learners and acquire the skills needed to thrive in modern Britain.